The boundary of the irreducible components for invariant subspace varieties: Littlewood-Richardson tableaux

 However for horizontal and vertical strips, the two partial orders are equivalent \cite{kst}:

-\begin{thm} Suppose $\alpha$, $\beta$, $\gamma$ are partitions such that $\beta\setminus\gamma$ is a~horizontal and vertical strip.
-Then the two partial orders $\leq_{\sf dom}$, $\leq_{\sf box}$ are equivalent on $\mathcal T_{\alpha,\gamma}^\beta$. \end{thm}
+\begin {thm} Suppose $\alpha$, $\beta$, $\gamma$ are partitions such that $\beta\setminus\gamma$ is a~horizontal and vertical strip.
+Then the two partial orders $\leq_{\sf dom}$, $\leq_{\sf box}$ are equivalent on $\mathcal T_{\alpha,\gamma}^\beta$. \end {thm}

 In \cite{kst} we present two proofs of the fact that $\leq_{\sf dom}$ implies $\leq_{\sf box}$ (for horizontal and vertical strips).
-One of them is algorithmic.
-Below we present this algorithm without any proof of its correctness.
+Both are algorithmic.
+Below we present one of these algorithms without any proof of its correctness.
 The reader is referred to \cite{kst} for details and proofs.

-\begin{algor} For an LR-tableau $\Gamma$ we denote by $\omega(\Gamma)$ the list of entries when read from left to right, and each column from the bottom up.
-Clearly, $\Gamma$ is determined uniquely by its shape and by the list of entries.